Connect a Schneider energy meter to AWS IoT in 4 steps

 Under <Actions>, choose to Attach a Policy:

-4. Configure your G3 IoT Gateway to send data to your AWS Account
+Configuring your nodeG5 IoT Gateway to send data to your AWS Account

 Next go back to go your AWS IoT console and subscribe to the Topic to "Test" that data is being received.